Understanding Food Cravings: 6 Key Reasons Explained

 picture of woman experiencing a food craving for chocolate cake as she stares dismally at a piece of lettuce

-If you’ve restricted or tried to be “good” then odds are you’re fairly hungry at the end of the night.
+If you’ve restricted or tried to be “good,” odds are you’re hungry at night’s end.

 But wait!
 You just had a big dinner.
 Shouldn’t you be satisfied and full now?